-Ratings: Robert Parker 92/100, Bettane & Desseauve 17.5/20, RVF 17/20, Guide Hachette 3*** (Exceptional Wine) + Top Pick
+Ratings: Robert Parker 92/100, Bettane & Desseauve 17.5/20, RVF 17/20, Guide Hachette 3*** (Exceptional Wine) + Coup de Coeur

 “The 2009, with its deep purple hue, offers a beautiful nose of blueberry liqueur, acacia flowers, licorice, graphite, and wood smoke.
-A great Margaux—floral and elegant, of exceptional purity, medium-bodied, admirably concentrated, and rich.
-It retains the typicity expected of wines from this region, yet tends to be significantly more elegant and less muscular than the Saint-Juliens, Pauillacs, and Saint-Estèphes further north.
-Given its tannic profile, the 2009 Boyd-Cantenac requires 5 to 8 years of cellaring and should age for three decades. ” (Wine Advocate - Robert Parker) • Delivered in a wooden case for orders of 12 bottles of this wine shipped within France •
+A great Margaux—floral and elegant, with exceptional purity, medium-bodied, admirably concentrated, and rich.
+It retains the typical character expected of wines from this region, yet tends to be significantly more elegant and less muscular than the Saint-Juliens, Pauillacs, and Saint-Estèphes further north.
+Given its tannic profile, the 2009 Boyd-Cantenac requires 5 to 8 years of cellaring and should age gracefully for three decades. ” (Wine Advocate - Robert Parker) • Delivered in a wooden case for orders of 12 bottles of this wine shipped within France •

 Starting at €99 on your first order